 Moulis Legal’s market-leading international trade team advises national and multinational clients in their cross-border and WTO affairs.
 This includes customs-related issues, trade rules investigations, cross border commercial transactions and disputes, business establishment and foreign investment.

-For more information about this newsletter please contact Charles Zhan, Senior Associate, on +61 2 6163 1000 or email@example.com.
+For more information about this newsletter please contact Charles Zhan, Partner, on +61 2 6163 1000 or email@example.com.